GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/magento/index.md

 3. when the extension is successfully installed return to admin panel.

     !!!
 Note:
-        Extension will be automatically activated.
+        Extension will be activated automatically.

 4. Log in to Magento Admin Panel and navigate to `OpenID Connect` > `Open extension page`